SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 *Steve Jobs once said that the success or failure of a startup depends on the first ten employees...
 If anything, it's more like the first five.* - Paul Graham, [Wealth](http://paulgraham.com/wealth.html)

 I use the following (coarse) heuristic for judging the quality of the early employees at a company.
 I go on LinkedIn, and jump from profile to profile, looking at the schools they've attended and the companies they've worked for.
-I consider it a pretty big red flag if most attended seemingly weaker schools and worked for companies I've never heard of. <!-- This sounds at best naive and at worst prejudiced, so let me explain. -->
+I consider it a pretty big red flag if most attended seemingly weaker schools and worked for companies I've never heard of.

-In my experience, the best startups have at least some junior employees who attended schools like Stanford, MIT, and Harvard.
-This was true of early Google and early Facebook, and is true today of companies like Dropbox, Stripe, Airbnb, and Quora.
-If a startup doesn't have any students from such schools, it says to me one of two things:
+In my experience, the best startups have many employees who attended strong schools and came from other well-known companies.
+This was true of early Google and early Facebook, and is true today of companies like Airbnb, Dropbox, Stripe, and Quora.
+If a startup doesn't have employees with these kinds of credentials, it says to me one of two things:

-1. The founders and their first hires do not have a network that extends to new grads from these schools.
+1. The founders and their first hires do not have a network that extends to e.g. new grads from strong schools.

-2. The startup cannot convince students at these schools to come work for them.
+2. The startup cannot convince highly credentialed employees to come work for them.

 The first is more benign than the second.
-Great founders come from lots of different places, and some may just not be connected to students at top schools.
+Great founders come from lots of different places, and some may just not be connected to this rather restricted pool of employees.
 After the startup becomes a certain size, however, and reaches a certain level of notoriety, this excuse becomes a little weaker.

 The second reflects a little less favorably, but is understandable.
-Recruiting smart people is really, *really* hard.
+Recruiting accomplished people is really, *really* hard.
 I know this, because I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
 I set up shop at a startup career fair at Princeton, posted in college and hackathon Facebook groups, and even upgraded to LinkedIn Premium, where I sent many an unsolicited message to undergrads in my extended network.
 I interviewed several candidates for an Android engineering role, some of whom I turned down and several others more who turned *me* down.

 Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
 They must be accomplished and inspiring enough that smart people want to work for them,[^1] and clear enough in their articulation of the company's vision to convince smart people that they have a chance at success.